ida/servile/README.md

     }

-In case you want to do some backend-logic in the backgorund and then send a static-file, simply remove the return-line and provide a 'register.json' or 'register.html'-file.
+In case you want to do some backend-logic in the background and then send a static-file, simply remove the return-line and provide a 'register.html' or 'register.json'-file.

 Futurama
 ========

 Not yet implemented, but nice to have:

-- Allow passing custom-port.

 - Allow custom not-found- and is-directory-handlers.